Saksun, StreymoyFaroe Islands

 The man was Johán Jógvansson.
 He was classified by the newspaper "Location – News from the Faroese” as the great farmer of Saksun, long known for his irascible reception of visitors.

-He was also the author of the message "this is not Disneyland.
+He was also the author of the message "This is not Disneyland.
 Tourists, go Home!” painted in April 2018 on a caravan parked in Saksun.
 The following month, two visitors complained that he had threatened to kill the dog he was following with them.

 Johán had long been at war with the Faroese tourism authorities.
 He accused them of promoting Saksun and thus annihilating the tranquility and genuineness of their own lives.
 It was Johan who had been the reason Saksun hadn't even counted on our itinerary.